AltropInc/alt/doc/script/ParametricTypes.md

 ### Parametric Type Refinement

 A parametric type can be refined into subtypes by re-constraining or binding its parameters.
-A parametric type becomes a concrete type, that is, a type that can used to instantiate objects/values, when all its parameters are bound to a type or a constant value.
+A parametric type becomes a concrete type, that is, a type that can be used to instantiate objects/values, when all its parameters are bound to a type or a constant value.

-A type paramether can be re-constrained in a subtype by providing a subtype of the constraining type given in the base type:
+A type parameter can be re-constrained in a subtype by providing a subtype of the constraining type given in the base type:

 ```altscript
 type numeric_array = array #(type element_type: numeric);